Noobify2012/Drippy-text/res/Readme.md

 The program will print the start cave, end cave, and final list of edges to the screen after it has generated which will have the indexes of both caves connected by a bidirectional arrow(18<========>23).

-## Features
+# Features

-- When the program starts the user is greeted and presented with the criteria for entering proper command line arguments for starting the dungeon model.
+- With the controller doing the dungeon building,(not the project spec, doesn't take command line args until you have already started the program)when the program starts the user is greeted and presented with the criteria for entering proper command line arguments for starting the dungeon model.
 The first level of error checking starts there.
 The controller ensures that the user enters at least true or false for the wrapping requirement and positive integers for rows, columns, interconnectivity, and percentage of caves with treasure.
 For the purpose of this project, the command line args are parsed by the driver and buids the player and dungeon before passing the model to the controller.

 - The user has no real interaction with any constructors.
 The controller passes all of those arguments, once validated at the first level, to the constructor.
 From there the dungeon and player are automatically built and run.

-- In the dungeon implementation, it can be set to either run automatically as a breadth first path, meaning from start point to end point as efficiently as possible.
-Or it can run as a depth first path starting at node 0 and go to every node.
-Player navigates the dungeon via the unique index value of each of the caves or tunnels.

-- As the player moves through the dungeon, the program will identify which caves have treasure in them, display the treasure in the cave and then automatically pick it up before the player moves to the next cave.

 - One unique design feature is the treasure implementation which is an enum and factory pattern all in one class.
 This makes the code slightly more compact as a single stop for construction and validation of treasure.
 This allows the program to easily identify treasure objects in the players treasure list and cleanly present them when called.